 As such, we recommend the following:

-- Restrict your application to a single Dart script per document.
+- Restrict your app to a single Dart script per document.

 - Place your Dart script at the end of your document’s body (followed only by the dart.js script if you choose to use that).